Sidharth-e/MOMOS/README-DEEPSEEK-R1.md

-# MOMOS (Mobile Open-source Model Operating Script) - DeepSeek R1 Edition
+# MOMOS - DeepSeek R1 for Termux

 A streamlined solution for running DeepSeek R1 AI model on Android devices using Termux, optimized for mobile performance.

 ## 🎯 What is MOMOS?

 MOMOS is a collection of shell scripts designed specifically for Termux on Android to:
-- Set up lightweight AI model environments (no PyTorch needed!)
+- Set up DeepSeek R1 model environment (no PyTorch needed!)
-- Configure models for mobile device optimization
+- Configure the model for mobile device optimization
 - Run inference with minimal setup hassle
-- Troubleshoot common Termux issues
-- Provide fallback methods when ML libraries fail
+- Provide a focused, single-model solution

 ## 🚀 Features